Conquering an interview is a tough feat, but it can be done.

 4. What do you know about the company?

 Do.
 Your.
 Research.
-It is vital that you know vivid details about the company before you arrive to the interview.
-Here are some basic facts about a company that you should know before you interview: when the company started, how the company began, the scope of practice of the business, and who is currently working at the company (read the ‘About Us’ page).
+It is vital that you know vivid details about the company before you arrive at the interview.
+Here are some basic facts about a company that you should know before you interview: when the company started, how the company began, the scope of practice of the business, and who is currently working at the company (read the "About Us" page).
 Google is a powerful tool, be sure to use it!

-5. Explain your daily tasks at your past job.
+5. Explain your daily tasks at your previous job.

 You are most likely interviewing for a similar role from your previous position, so it's best to line up the tasks you did in your previous job with the role you're interviewing for.